mgerdes/Battlecode2015/README.md

 Micro Strategy Ideas
 --------------------
+* Mine a square's ore before building a building there
 * Use robots with greater range than enemy and quickly move away after attacking
 * Avoid clustering when facing enemy weapons that have proximity damage
 * Find optimal mixes of robots to minimize weaknesses